POTS flare-up: Triggers, symptoms, and how to cope

 Hormonal changes

-Many women report flares tied to menstrual cycles, pregnancy, or menopause, when changes in estrogen and progesterone affect blood volume and vessel tone.
+Many women report flares tied to the menstrual cycle, pregnancy, or menopause, when changes in estrogen and progesterone affect blood volume and vessel tone.
 These shifts can make otherwise manageable symptoms much harder to handle during certain times of the month.

 Stress and exertion